-How I Picked the Best Bad Credit Auto Loans
+How We Picked the Best Bad Credit Auto Loans

 If you have bad credit, it’s not as simple to find an auto loan with a low rate as it is for others.
-For that reason, I considered many other factors in my recommendations, which I’ll detail farther down.
+For that reason, we considered many other factors in our recommendations, which we’ll detail farther down.

 However, even if your credit isn’t great, make sure you include local banks and credit unions in your search.
 There’s a lot of competition for car loans at every credit level, and you may be able to find competitive rates just a mile or two from your door.

 Be sure to check out credit unions in particular.
 Though the application process may be more involved, they may have more flexible lending criteria than banks — and credit unions accounted for 28% of all used car loans in early 2019, according to Experian.
 And if you have a long-standing relationship with your own bank, they may have a better idea of your ability to repay a loan than other lenders.